-- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the Principal and/or the Assistant Principal. - If the concerns relates to the conduct of Principal and Assistant Principal, notify the principal or the relevant regional office where the person nominated above is the principal who must then take on responsibility for ensuring our school follows these procedures.
+- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the Assistant Principal or the Principal - If the is unavailable Assistant Principal or the Principal, member of the leadership team will take on this role. - If the concerns relates to the conduct of member of the leadership team, notify the either the principal or the relevant regional office where the person nominated above is the principal who must then take on responsibility for ensuring our school follows these procedures.